 How and where DEC charities are responding in the Middle East

-Where are donations from this appeal being spent?
+Where are donations from the Middle East Appeal being spent?

 The majority of funds from this appeal will be spent in Gaza and Lebanon, where millions of people are displaced and desperately need humanitarian support.
 Some of the funds will also be used to support people in the West Bank, where the recent escalation in violence has forced many more to flee their homes, and had a devastating economic impact.